Eriska: Eriska House

 Eriska House was built in 1884 by the Stewarts of Appin.
-Built in the Scottish Baronial style by architect Hippolyte Blanc, who was highly acclaimed for his meticulous attention to detail and for a very high degree of specification in materials.
+It was built in the Scottish Baronial style by architect Hippolyte Blanc, who was highly acclaimed for his meticulous attention to detail and for a very high degree of specification in materials.

 Eriska was occupied by the Blairs and Clark Hutchisons, who built the bridge over the drying channel, connecting the island to the mainland at all states of the tide.
-When they left in 1930 little upkeep was done until the island was purchased by the Buchanan-Smith family in 1973.
+They left in 1930.
+Capt.
+A.D.S.
+Barr bought the island in 1945 and ran the house as a hotel from c.
+1948 until 1957.
+After that little upkeep was done until the island was purchased by the Buchanan-Smith family in 1973.
 The house remains essentially the same with the surrounding buildings converted to become part of the hotel.